Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why creator recommendations should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why creator recommendations should be judged with fair criteria", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
-This article gives context for "Why creator recommendations should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: creator recommendations" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: creator recommendations", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
+This article gives context for "Fair criteria: creator recommendations", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway